 theon] provides types and traits used to implement linear algebra and computational geometry without forcing dependent crates to use specific crates and types.

-While geometric traits are not required, it is recommended to implement them for types used to represent geometry.
+Mesh data structures like buffers and graphs can contain arbitrary data, including non-geometric data and no data at all.
+Geometric traits are not required, but it is recommended to use supported types when representing geometric data.
 For example, computing the normals of faces in a graph or subdividing polygons in an iterator expression can be done easily if these traits are implemented.

 Enabling geometry Cargo features provides implementations of these traits for types from commonly used crates like [

 cgmath] and [